jbeyerstedt/Arduino-timelapse-slider/README.md

 		* new function for symbols only
 		* number function does ONLY numbers now
 		* number function can do negative numbers up to -9
-	*
+	* enter start position (for virtual endstops)
+	* move carriage with plus and minus buttons (for position counting)

 * TODO:
-	* remember last settings (start at last entered number for slideTime, etc.)
 	* virtual endstops
-		* test the thing!
 		* better method
-	* increment all state numbers
-	* delete special debug code
-	* functionality for movie and timelapse mode
+	* !! functionality for movie and timelapse mode
+	* remember last settings (start at last entered number for slideTime, etc.)